finalclass/grafik/README.md

   - w edycji zadania jest nazwa zadania zamiast "edytuj",
   - lub w widoku pracownika jest link do zlecen a nie do listy pracowników
   - przejrzeć resztę breadcrumbs
+  - single source of trueth for clients and for workers assigned to tasks
 - backupy